 Crickets on the other hand are a completely edible animal, from “nose to tail”, and can be roasted whole to be eaten as is, or dried and ground up as flour.
 That’s it.
 No isolating, no chemicals, no mandatory steps beyond what is required to deliver to you a pure cricket experience.
 How refreshing!

 And what about those that say, “Bugs?!
 No way!”
+But wait.
+Do you even know what crickets taste like?
 If the toasted nut flavor of crickets doesn’t bring everyone on board, we have a great example for you: sushi.
 Remember that it wasn’t until late in the 90s that most anyone had even heard of a California Roll, much less was able to get grocery store sushi every hour of every day of the week.
 All it took was a little exposure, a bit of a gateway food (roasted seasoned crickets are pretty amazing as a salad topper!), and soon enough, you’ll be seeing crickets on every menu and on every shelf.